sametmax/VizHash.js/README.md

 * Add some randomness to make it more secure like Mozilla <a href="https://github.com/mozilla/watchdog-visualhash/blob/master/Chrome/util.js#L49">does</a> with their own visual hashes.
 Espacially, we want to make it hard to bruteforce a password hash from a screenshoft.
 * Make it more beautiful.
 Need to work with a color-minded designer with tech skills and sync with VizHash_GD.
 We could also add an option for rounded corner, iphone glassy icon effect, shadows, etc. But it can be done in CSS so is it worth it ?
 * Add unit tests.
 Obviously.
-Which mean making lots of private methods public.
+Which means making lots of private methods public.

 Special thanks: